 On my descent, I stopped and got involved in a rescue of a Korean climber who had developed HACE (high-altitude cerebral edema); confused and unable to walk or even stand, he required an immediate helicopter evacuation.
 I made the call, and he was flown from the Football Field at 19,000 feet to the hospital in Talkeetna, where thankfully he made a full recovery.
-I spent the night at 14K Camp, then in the morning I packed all my gear and skied out to Base Camp and the airstrip in less than 4 hours.
+I spent the night at 14,000-foot camp, then in the morning I packed all my gear and skied out to Base Camp and the airstrip in less than 4 hours.
 I had skinned up and skied down Denali, solo, in just seven days.

-Two months later, I left for Bolivia for a ten-day trip with a climbing partner, an adventure that had been on the calendar since the previous year.
-Our goal was to explore several of the classic mountains there, especially La Cabeza de Condor, a spectacular, striking climbing line.
+Two months later, I left for Bolivia for a 10-day trip with a climbing partner, an adventure that had been on the calendar since the previous year.
+Our goal was to explore several of the classic mountains there, especially La Cabeza del Condor, a spectacular, striking climbing line.
 Unfortunately, my partner developed altitude sickness after that ascent, and his condition worsened in the highest hut on Huayna Potosí.
 He wisely opted to cut his trip short and return to Colorado.
 Solo and with little time remaining, I set my sights on Illimani, at 21,125 feet the second-tallest mountain in Bolivia.
 I had to wait out a snowstorm, which left me just two days to climb the mountain before my flight home.
 I didn’t want to miss the opportunity.

 The storm cleared up, but it was desperately cold high on the peak.
 I was shivering even with face protection, summit mitts with handwarmers, and 6,000-meter boots with toewarmers.
 As I soloed steep alpine ice on the headwall just below the summit, I grew so miserably cold that I was ready to turn around.
-I stuck with it, and just one hour later I was sipping hot tea on the summit in the sun, the brutal cold and dicey headwall already fading in memory.
+I stuck with it and just an hour later was sipping hot tea on the summit in the sun, the brutal cold and dicey headwall already fading in memory.
 What was my issue?
 I wondered.
 It’s beautiful here and so warm.That’s how the cycle of mountaineering goes: one moment you’re miserable and hating the situation you’re in, the next you’re comfortable and reveling in the beauty of it all.

 I picked up my tent at High Camp, continued down to the trailhead, drove back to La Paz, collected the rest of my luggage from the hotel, went straight to the airport, and jumped on my plane back to the States.
 At sunrise I was standing on the summit of Illimani; that evening I was flying back home.
 It wasn’t planned that way, but that’s what the weather and the situation dictated.
-Ultimately, I climbed four of the most classic and beautiful Bolivian peaks in just ten days.
+Ultimately, I climbed four of the most classic and beautiful Bolivian peaks in just 10 days.
 The combination of dedicated training and arriving pre-acclimatized made it possible—just as on Aconcagua and Denali.